chrisnmorrison/openmastery/blog/welcome.md

 ---
 slug: welcome
-title: Welcome to Open Ed!
+title: Welcome to Open Mastery!
 authors:
   - name: Chris Morrison
-    title: Open Ed Founder
+    title: Open Mastery Founder
     url: https://github.com/chrisnmorrison
     image_url: ./avataaar.png
-tags: [Open Ed]
+tags: [Open Mastery]
 date: 2022-11-30

 ---

 Thank you for joining us on a journey for free education.
-Open Ed is:
+Open Mastery is:

 - A hub for knowledge.
 We are currently focused on tech, but we aim to expand into many more areas soon!
 - Free forever.
 You don't pay a cent.